 I am currently working as Postdoctoral Research Fellow at the UCL Urban Lab.
 The project Night spaces: migration, culture, and integration in Europe (NITE) funded by the Humanities in the European Research Area (HERA) focuses on eight European cities, to understand how night spaces are produced, imagined, experienced, and narrated by migrant communities in Europe.

 Impact and contribution to policy

 Following a study to build municipal strategies for nocturnal workers in collaboration with the think tank Autonomy, I collaborate with the Greater London Authority 24-hour team on a series of interventions for night-time workers.

-I work as economist for VibeLab/GIZ research project Cultural and creative industries - drivers of development.
-The research analyses the Music, Fashion, and Design industries in Iraq, Jordan, Kenya, Lebanon, Senegal, South Africa.
+I worked as economist for the VibeLab/GIZ research project Cultural and creative industries - drivers of development.
+The research analysed the impact of the pandemic on the Music, Fashion, and Design industries in Iraq, Jordan, Kenya, Lebanon, Senegal, South Africa.

-I am collaborating with The London Borough of Islington's Inclusive Economy Team on local programmes to make the local economy, its creative industries and tech sectors, more equal and inclusive.
+I collaborated with The London Borough of Islington's Inclusive Economy Team on programmes to make urban economies, its creative industries and tech sectors, more equal and inclusive.